AriFordsham/GHCWiki/commentary/compiler/ffi-exports.md

 It's incomplete but should hopefully make the journey less painful for these who follow my footsteps.
-Much of the information is in DsForeign as well but I found it hard to grep for it so here we go.
+Much of the information is in GHC.HsToCore.Foreign.Decl as well but I found it hard to grep for it so here we go.

 ### The Rundown

-During desugaring from HsSyn to Core we look for foreign in/exports (DsForeign.hs).
+During desugaring from HsSyn to Core we look for foreign in/exports ([GHC/HsToCore/Foreign/Decl.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/HsToCore/Foreign/Decl.hs)).
 If you deal with issues with FFI this is a good starting point.

 After running the pipeline we get: